-We also provide an overview of the significant work underway internally to develop our digital and data capabilities, laying the foundations that will deliver on our ED2 commitments and broader role in realising net zero emissions.
+We also provide an overview of the significant work underway internally to develop our digital and data capabilities, laying the foundations that will deliver on our RIIO-ED2 commitments and broader role in realising net zero emissions.

 Recognising that digital transformation is a journey of evolving knowledge, innovation and collaboration, we will update our Digital Action Plan every six months to report progress against goals, adding new products and services as informed by stakeholder engagement.
-We also intend to iteratively improve this document through feedback with an aspiration to move the content to an interactive digital format online by Summer 2021, allowing us to better demonstrate the benefits and seek feedback on products and services for each customer and stakeholder group.
+In our December 2020 publication, we stated our intention to iteratively improve our Action Plan through review and feedback, and in the June update we have improved hyperlinks within the document for easier navigation.
+We continue to work on our aspiration to create an interactive and dynamic action plan online, enhancing user experience and making it easier for customers and stakeholders to explore and provide feedback on our products and services.

-Our actions are shaped by our customers
+1 Our actions are shaped by our customers and stakeholders